 Cellular differentiation, developmental processes, and environmental factors challenge the integrity of the proteome in every eukaryotic cell.
 The maintenance of protein homeostasis, or proteostasis, involves the degradation of misfolded and damaged proteins, and is essential for cellular function, organismal growth, and ultimately viability.
-Sustaining protein quality control (PQC) is not only a long-term challenge for individual cells but also for entire organisms, since damaged proteins accumulate with stress and aging.
-It is commonly thought that age-related impairment of PQC affects general proteostasis networks, causing enhanced aggregation of misfolded proteins that can be toxic for cells and shortens organismal lifespan.
+Sustaining proteostasis is not only a long-term challenge for individual cells but also for entire organisms, since damaged proteins accumulate with stress and aging.
+It is commonly thought that age-related impairment of proteostasis affects general quality control networks, causing enhanced aggregation of misfolded proteins that can be toxic for cells and shortens organismal lifespan.
 Not all tissues are equally susceptible to the toxicity of protein aggregates, suggesting tissue-specific differences in proteostasis pathways.
 In humans, aberrant protein aggregation is often associated with neurodegeneration in age-dependent disorders such as Alzheimer’s and Parkinson’s diseases.

-Our interdisciplinary project will combine state-of-the-art biochemical, cell biological, genetic, proteomic, and bioinformatic approaches to define the molecular mechanisms underlying proteolytic dysfunction under distinct metabolic and pathological conditions.
-The main model organism used is the nematode Caenorhabditis elegans, which allows an ideal combination of genetic, biochemical and in vivo imaging techniques to examine the dynamic cross talk between folding and degradation networks.
+This innovative and interdisciplinary research program will combine state-of-the-art transcriptome/proteome analyses with optogenetic manipulation of neuronal signaling along with large-scale genetic screenings to identify and characterize diet-sensing regulatory circuits modulating proteostasis.
+Besides novel insights into diet-induced adaptation mechanisms this research project will set the ground to tackle the pathophysiology of age-associated diseases triggered by chronic malnutrition.
+The main model organism used is the nematode Caenorhabditis elegans, which allows an ideal combination of genetic, biochemical and in vivo imaging techniques to examine the dynamic cross talk between sensory perception and proteostasis networks.
 Over the last years we established different degradation assays that allow to follow protein turnover in vivo.
 These assays were successfully used in genetic screens; subsequent whole genome sequencing/mapping techniques helped to find for example a new crosstalk between mitochondrial metabolism and cytosolic protein degradadtion pathways (Segref et al., 2014).
-In most projects we were able to tranfer the findings made in nematodes into human cell culture models, which are often related to protein aggregation disease.
+In most projects we were able to tranfer the findings made in nematodes into human cell culture models, which are often related to age-associated diseases, including neurodegenerative disorders.